 Gasteria carinata var. verrucosa (Mill.) van Jaarsv.

-Aloe verrucosa (basionym), Aloe acuminata, Aloe carinata, Aloe intermedia, Aloe racemosa, Aloe repens, Aloe scaberrima, Aloe subverrucosa, Aloe verrucula, Gasteria intermedia, Gasteria radulosa, Gasteria repens, Gasteria subverrucosa, Gasteria verrucosa
+Aloe verrucosa, Aloe acuminata, Aloe carinata, Aloe intermedia, Aloe racemosa, Aloe repens, Aloe scaberrima, Aloe subverrucosa, Aloe verrucula, Gasteria intermedia, Gasteria radulosa, Gasteria repens, Gasteria subverrucosa, Gasteria verrucosa

-Gasteria carinata var. verrucosa is a succulent plant with dense, grey-green leaves which remain opposite in distichous arrangement, not twisting sideways into rosette shape.
-The leaves are long, narrow and channelled, tapering to variably pointed tips.
-The leaf surfaces are densely tuberculate, rough from the numerous white surface dots bulging upon them.
-The flowers grow in simple racemes, occasionally adding small branches.
-These inflorescences is up to 3 feet (90 cm) long.
-The flowers are orange-pink, bulging at the base and up to 1.6 inches (4 cm) long.
-Flowering occurs early in spring.
+Gasteria carinata var. verrucosa, formerly known as Gasteria verrucosa, is a succulent plant with grey-green leaves which remain opposite in distichous arrangement, not twisting sideways into a rosette shape.
+The leaves are long, narrow, and channeled, tapering to variably pointed tips.
+The surfaces are densely tuberculate, rough from the numerous white dots bulging upon them.
+Flowers are orange-pink, up to 1.6 inches (4 cm) long, and appear early in spring.
+They grow in simple racemes, occasionally adding small branches.
+These inflorescences are up to 3 feet (90 cm) long.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).